Return to other stuff page

 3) I will find a working key for your lock and have two copies made by a professional locksmith.
 (Or rekey all six locks for system cases.)

 4) I will return your locks to you with 2 replacement keys via Priority Mail as quickly as I can.
-(I now live in the boonies and the nearest locksmith is about an hour away so turnaround times may vary but let me know if you need this done quickly and I will do my best to accommodate you.
+(I now live in the boonies and the nearest locksmith is about an hour away so turnaround times may vary but let me know if you need this done quickly and I will do my best to accommodate you.)

 2) Removing the ignition switch from a K1, K100RS4V or K1100 is quite a project which entails drilling out the two security bolts that hold it in as well as some disassembly of the upper fork tree components.
-So in this case I'd recommend just sending me the seat lock.

 1) From the top, pry off the little plastic ring that surrounds the ignition switch.
+You can do this with your fingernails.

 2) You will see a rectangular slot on each side of the ignition switch.
 Place small screwdriver or other tool into each slot to depress the plastic tangs that hold the ignition switch in place.
 You should then be able to push the ignition switch down.

-4) Remove the side covers.
+4) Remove the side/battery covers.

 5) Remove the seat.